Some algebraic structures in KPZ universality: A geometric lifting of RSK - Kirillov's ``Tropical RSK''

 One more advantage of the local move decomposition of $\rsk$ and $\grsk$ is that it can be generalised as a bijective map between polygonal arrays of the form of Young tableaux type as:

 This mapping has the property that the outer corners of the output array $T$ are equal to the last passage percolation times or polymer partition functions of down-right paths from $(1,1)$ to the corresponding corners.
-More precisely consider $\sfX=\big(x_{i,j}\colon (i,j)\in ind(\sfX)\big)$ a polygonal array with a suitable index set $ind(\sfX)$; if $(i,j)$ is such that $(i,j)\in ind(X)$ and $(i+1,j), (i,j+1)\notin ind(\sfX)$ then
+More precisely, consider $\sfX=\big(x_{i,j}\colon (i,j)\in ind(\sfX)\big)$ a polygonal array with a suitable index set $ind(\sfX)$; if $(i,j)$ is such that $(i,j)\in ind(X)$ and $(i+1,j), (i,j+1)\notin ind(\sfX)$ then

-This is depicted in the following picture where the coloured vertices in the right hand side are equal to the last passage percolation or polymer partition functions of the paths with the same colour in the left hand side:
+This is depicted in the following picture where the coloured vertices in the right-hand side are equal to the last passage percolation or polymer partition functions of the paths with the same colour in the left-hand side:

 This property has been useful towards identifying joint, multi-point laws of last passage percolation and polymer models \cite{J03, NZ17} (with the former leading to a full convergence result towards the Airy process).
+We will further discuss this, in relation to the polynuclear growth process, in Section \ref{LPP-Airyprocess}.